-Names: Joshua Cruz & Kelly Gates (plus their dog, Kalalankank, and two cats, Calypso and Mezzanine)
+Names: Joshua Cruz & Kelly Gates (and our dog Kalalankank, and two cats, Calypso and Mezzanine)

 Location: Norwood Park, Chicago